Asafrose/LinuxThreads/README.md

 P.S
    there is a known tini tiny itsy bitsy problem with process syncronization when using small number of decrypters (proven to happen with 1 decryptor). you can either ignore or ignore :)
+   Because of that Gabi told us to add sleep in the launcher.c